behindthedriver/ggr-2021-website/README.md

 - amplify/ - server side resources for aws

 Overall To Do list:
+- see PDF with index page cards design
 - Build front page and card component
 - Build site pages
 - Site photo galleries